Canine reproduction: Semen collection

 An artificial vagina is prepared, which is a conical thin latex sleeve ending in a sterile collection tube.
 The inside of the latex sleeve is lightly lubricated.
 The male is allowed to sniff a female in estrus.
 Experienced studs cooperate readily in the process.
 New studs often require encouragement in the form of manual stimulation.
 Generally the male will mount the female, and the collector quickly directs the male's penis into the latex sleeve.
 The male ejaculates and the semen is collected in the tube.
 The semen is then drawn up into a long thin pipette.

 Cross breeding

-Designer breed dogs are Mixed-breed dogs that are intentionally bred from parents of two established breeds.
+Designer breed dogs are mixed-breed dogs intentionally bred from parents of two established breeds.
 Studies have shown that cross-bred dogs have a number of desirable reproductive traits.
-Scott and Fuller found that cross-bred dogs were superior mothers compared to purebred mothers, producing more milk and giving better care.
-These advantages led to a decreased mortality in the offspring of cross-bred dogs; however, the qualities of cross bred dogs are not predictable.
+Scott and Fuller found that cross-bred females were superior mothers compared to purebred females, producing more milk and giving better care.
+These advantages led to decreased mortality in the offspring; however, the qualities of such dogs are not predictable.
 For example, Labrador x Poodle ("Labradoodle") can inherit the coat of either a Labrador, a poodle, or a remix.